Leeds is an adult male prison in the Armley area of Leeds, West Yorkshire.

 You can send emails to someone in Leeds using the Email a Prisoner service.

-You might also be able to attach photos and receive replies from the resident, depending on the rules at Leeds.
+You might also be able to attach photos and receive replies, depending on the rules at Leeds.

 You can write at any time.

 Include the person’s name and prisoner number on the envelope.